-Matthew Dean (AGI16) on Gan Yang, the Liberal Arts, and China
+Matthew Dean (AGI16) on Professor Gan Yang, the Liberal Arts, and China

 January 22, 2021 | By Les Poling

-For Annapolis Graduate Institute alum Matthew Dean (AGI16), St. John’s College is inextricably tied to contemporary Chinese philosopher Gan Yang.
+For Annapolis Graduate Institute alum Matthew Dean (AGI16), St. John’s College is inextricably tied to the contemporary Chinese philosopher, professor Gan Yang.

 “I was sitting on the St. John’s website, combing through everything I could find, and I chanced upon this lecturer who was talking about the liberal arts in China,” Dean recalls.
 “I immediately went to the public library and the local bookstore, and started reading him voraciously.”

 Professor Gan is dean of Xinya College, Tsinghua University in Beijing and China’s foremost champion of Great Books, making the connection with St. John’s a natural one.
 And in the spirit of lifelong learning, Dean built upon that connection in late 2020 with a translation of “The Modernity Critique of the 1980s and the Transformation of the 1990s”—the first chapter of professor Gan’s The Quarrel Between the Ancients and the Moderns, the Chinese and the West—for Reading the China Dream, a website devoted to “intellectual life in contemporary China.”